QEMU VM hangs talking to RBD via librbd

 Thread 17 (LWP 30339): #0 0x00007f3d978a6378 in futex_wait (private=0, expected=0, futex_word=0x55f2de63175c) at ../sysdeps/unix/sysv/linux/futex-internal.h:61 #1 futex_wait_simple (private=0, expected=0, futex_word=0x55f2de63175c) at ../sysdeps/nptl/futex-internal.h:135 #2 __pthread_rwlock_wrlock_slow (rwlock=0x55f2de631750) at pthread_rwlock_wrlock.c:67 #3 0x00007f3d9cabd214 in RWLock::get_write (this=0x55f2de631748, lockdep=<optimized out>) at ./common/RWLock.h:96 #4 0x00007f3d9cab8745 in WLocker (lock=..., this=<synthetic pointer>) at ./common/RWLock.h:152 #5 librbd::ImageWatcher::reregister_watch (this=0x55f2de644240) at librbd/ImageWatcher.cc:1000 #6 0x00007f3d9ca98fda in operator() (a0=<optimized out>, this=<optimized out>) at /home/rkeene/devel/aurae/node/root/packages/ceph/workdir-129422584788648997066/.fakeroot/include/boost/function/function_template.hpp:767 #7 FunctionContext::finish (this=<optimized out>, r=<optimized out>) at ./include/Context.h:461 #8 0x00007f3d9ca91919 in Context::complete (this=0x7f3b5002f6b0, r=<optimized out>) at ./include/Context.h:65 #9 0x00007f3d9ca91919 in Context::complete (this=0x7f3b5001c880, r=<optimized out>) at ./include/Context.h:65 #10 0x00007f3d9cb0eb08 in Finisher::finisher_thread_entry (this=0x55f2de6447e0) at common/Finisher.cc:59 #11 0x00007f3d978a1464 in start_thread (arg=0x7f3d80ef8700) at pthread_create.c:334 #12 0x00007f3d975df01d in clone () at ../sysdeps/unix/sysv/linux/x86_64/clone.S:109 Thread 16 (LWP 30332): #0 pthread_cond_wait () at ../sysdeps/unix/sysv/linux/x86_64/pthread_cond_wait.S:185 #1 0x00007f3d9caa7bb3 in Wait (mutex=..., this=0x7f3d817f8cf0) at ./common/Cond.h:55 #2 librbd::ImageCtx::flush_cache (this=this@entry=0x55f2de6315b0) at librbd/ImageCtx.cc:675 #3 0x00007f3d9cac235e in librbd::_flush (ictx=ictx@entry=0x55f2de6315b0) at librbd/internal.cc:3276 #4 0x00007f3d9cac986e in librbd::ictx_refresh (ictx=ictx@entry=0x55f2de6315b0) at librbd/internal.cc:2121 #5 0x00007f3d9caca43e in librbd::ictx_check (ictx=ictx@entry=0x55f2de6315b0, owner_locked=owner_locked@entry=false) at librbd/internal.cc:1893 #6 0x00007f3d9cad405e in librbd::aio_write (ictx=0x55f2de6315b0, off=38234656768, len=2560, buf=0x7f3d5ff1a000 "33:46 fe80::990d:c01:6268:eb6d%14 POST /XXXXXXXX/XXXXXXXXXXX/XXXX/XXXXXXXXXXXXXXXX +REQID:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX XX - XXXXXXXXXXXXXXXXXXXXXXXX%14 - 200 0 0 15\r\n2016-03-04 22:33:46 fe80::"..., c=0x7f3d5ff0dc40, op_flags=0) at librbd/internal.cc:3314 #7 0x00007f3d9ca91919 in Context::complete (this=0x7f3d5ff0ddf0, r=<optimized out>) at ./include/Context.h:65 #8 0x00007f3d9caae436 in _process (item=..., this=0x55f2de633a10) at ./common/WorkQueue.h:462 #9 _process (u=..., this=0x55f2de633a10) at ./common/WorkQueue.h:170 #10 ThreadPool::WorkQueueVal<std::pair<Context*, int>, std::pair<Context*, int> >::_void_process (this=0x55f2de633a10, handle=...) at ./common/WorkQueue.h:191 #11 0x00007f3d9cbb0327 in ThreadPool::worker (this=0x55f2de6334f0, wt=0x55f2de6337d0) at common/WorkQueue.cc:128 #12 0x00007f3d9cbb13e0 in ThreadPool::WorkThread::entry (this=<optimized out>) at common/WorkQueue.h:318 #13 0x00007f3d978a1464 in start_thread (arg=0x7f3d817fa700) at pthread_create.c:334 #14 0x00007f3d975df01d in clone () at ../sysdeps/unix/sysv/linux/x86_64/clone.S:109

-#5 Updated by Jason Dillaman almost 4 years ago
+#5 Updated by Jason Dillaman over 4 years ago

 From the backtrace, Ceph is waiting for a cache flush to complete.
 The thread responsible for handling cache flushes does not appear to be blocked.
 Something did cause the image watcher to lose its connection to the OSD, so perhaps there are some network issues at play?